Car dashboard lights explained: what shouldn’t be ignored?

 Oil pressure warning light

-When the oil pressure light comes on, it either means that the oil pressure is too low or you don’t have enough oil.
-Since the oil is the most important lubricant of the engine, it’s recommended to visit a workshop as soon as possible to prevent damage oil starvation may cause.
+Since the oil is the most important lubricant of the engine, it's recommended to visit a workshop as soon as possible to change the oil and prevent damage that oil starvation may cause.

 Active parking brake light